Ocular immune system: Immune difficulties for the cornea

-The most important function of the cornea is to transmit and refract light so as to allow high-resolution images to be produced on the back of the retina.
+The most important function of the cornea is to transmit and refract light so as to allow sharp (high-resolution) images to be produced on the back of the retina.
 To do this, collagen within the cornea is highly ordered to be 30 nanometers in diameter and placed 60 nanometers apart so as to reduce light scatter.
 Furthermore, the tissue is not vascularized, and does not contain lymphoid cells or other defense mechanisms, apart from some dendritic cells (DC).
 Both of these factors necessitate the small number of cells within the cornea.
 However, this necessitates keeping immune cells at a relative distance, effectively creating a time delay between exposures to a pathogen and mounting of an immune response.
 Therefore, many immune and protective responses within the cornea, such as moistening and nutrition, come from non-local sources, such as the conjunctiva.

 Immune responses of the cornea

-Innate immune responses defend against pathogens and toxin in a non-discriminatory manner.
+Innate immune responses defend against pathogens and toxins in a non-discriminatory manner.
 They provide an inherent barrier against corneal infection while also serving as a primary mode of defense that is present from birth.
 For instance, the orbit and the eyelid can guard against both traumatic events and exterior debris that may contain microorganisms.
 Other components of the ocular innate immune system include tears, epithelial cells, keratocytes, corneal nerves, the complement system, and interferons.

 Acquired immune responses are much more pathogen-specific than their innate immune counterparts.
 These pathways are cell-mediated and are understood to be controlled in part by Langerhans cells in the cornea.
 These Langerhans cells are antigen-presenting cells, which pick up pieces of invading pathogens and use them to elicit an immune response.
 Cell-mediated immune responses are much slower acting but more efficient, but can cause damage to surrounding tissue, resulting in damage to the vision.